 - fall color

-- interesting back and/or branching structure for winter interest
+- interesting bark and/or branching structure for winter interest

 Small plants that are especially lovely, or plants that share space well might be given a bit of leeway, the standard relaxed somewhat.
 Naturalizing spring bulbs, such as crocus, anemone, species tulip, and allium are a good example of this.
 Or plants that peak in winter or early spring that are then a good host for a summer blooming vine might make the cut.
 And if it shares space well with other plant partners, we can grow multiple plants in the same slice of earth.
 These intermingled layers can then create a community of plants that offers up a steady succession of bloom or foliage interest through the seasons.